barisdinc/LibAPRS_Tracker/README.md

 -
 -

-# Features taht does not exist
+# Features that does not exist
 - send messages over APRS
 - receive messages over APRS
 - receive and decode APRS messages